driesdewinter/rtptest/README.md

 rtprx <locip> <dstip> <srcip> <dstport0> <#TSs>
 ```
 - <locip> is the local IPv4-address to bind to.
 Use 0.0.0.0 if you don't care.
 - <dstip> is the destination IPv4-address for multicast streams.
-When set to any valid multicast address, this multicast group is joined using IGMP SSM.
+When set to any valid multicast address, this multicast group is joined, using IGMP (optionally source specific).
 Use 0.0.0.0 for unicast streams.
 - <srcip> is the source IPv4-address for multicast streams.
-When multicast is used, this address is used as source address for IGMP SSM.
-Use 0.0.0.0 for unicast streams.
+When multicast is used, this address is used as source address for source specific multicast.
+Use 0.0.0.0 for unicast streams and non-source specific multicast.
 - <dstport0> UDP port number of first RTP stream.
 Second stream is expected on dstport0 + 1 and so on.
 - <#TSs> Number of streams to receive.
 Every stream runs in a separate thread.